tuanlvo293/The-Effects-of-Data-Imputation-on-Covariance-and-Inverse-Covariance-Matrix-Estimation/README.md

 ```bash

 ```
-You can send additional requests directly to the corresponding authors: Thu Nguyen (thu.nguyen@louisiana.edu) and Binh T. Nguyen (ngtbinh@hcmus.edu.vn) for appropriate permission.
+You can send additional requests directly to the corresponding authors: Thu Nguyen (thu@simula.no) and Binh T. Nguyen (ngtbinh@hcmus.edu.vn) for appropriate permission.